How long will you practice?

 /5

-was another That safety feature
+another was That feature safety

 That was another safety feature